JRSijsling/curve_reconstruction/README.md

 *Efficient integration on Riemann surfaces & applications*
 Ph.D. thesis, Carl-von-Ossietzky-Universität Oldenburg (2018)

+In more ad-hoc form, some of the methods in this package were used in

+Pinar Kılıçer, Hugo Labrande, Reynald Lercier, Christophe Ritzenthaler, Jeroen Sijsling, Marco Streng
+*Plane quartics over QQ with complex multiplication*
+Acta Arith.
+185 (2018), no. 2, 127-156

 Finally, this work uses the reduction of genus 2 small period matrices as implemented by Marco Streng and his collaborators in [`mstreng/recip`](https://github.com/mstreng/recip).